Contact Number

 We understand that this may be disappointing news for some of you, and we apologize for any inconvenience.
 We are committed to providing high-quality educational experiences for students, and we believe that this hiatus is necessary to ensure that ESP is able to meet those standards in the future.

 We will continue to provide public updates on the Reexamining Our Past Initiative, and we will let you know as soon as we have more information about the future of ESP at SSHP.
-In the meantime, we encourage you to visit the State Parks website to learn more about this important work.
+In the meantime, we encourage you to visit the State Parks webpage on the Reexamining Our Past Initiative here to learn more about this important work.

-We will still be offering ESP at the Petaluma Adobe State Historic Park (3325 Adobe Road, Petaluma, CA 94954) for the 23/24 school year.
-For more information about that program, please email petaluma.adobe@parks.ca.gov
+If you are still interested in your school participating in ESP in Sonoma county, the Petaluma Adobe State Historic Park is offering ESP for the 2025-2026 school year.
+For more information about this program, please email petaluma.adobe@parks.ca.gov or click here.

 Docents are avaliable for both public and private tours.